 - Set the oven to 350F

 - Put the pumpkin in the bowl of a food processor and add the eggs, brown sugar, buttermilk, and melted butter.
 Pulse about 25 times, and then run the machine for an additional few seconds to completely puree the mixture.
 A little texture is ok, don't over-process.
-Season with the nutmeg, salt, and pepper.
+Season with the nutmeg, and pepper.
+Note: if you use unsalted butter, add salt to taste as well.

 - Turn the pumpkin puree into a gratin dish and spread out evenly.